ImComfortable/Dust-InventoryAgent/README.md

 # Agent features:
 - ServiceTag
+- Pc Model
-- Hostname
+- Hostname from computer
 - Actual User
 - Local IP(for now, only if computer is connect via cable)
-- Monitor
+- Monitor Model
-- Service Tag PC and Monitor
+- Service Tag  of PC and Monitor
 - Windows version
-- if windows is active or not
+- If windows is active
 - Power Off Computer if it's online for more three days

 # Features to think: